 Kohlrabi, sometimes called German turnip or turnip cabbage, was developed by selection for an enlarged edible stem.
 The edible part of the plant, which can be eaten raw or cooked, is either green or purple.

-Sow kohlrabi seeds ¼” deep.
-Seeds will germinate in 3-10 days.
 Seeds can be sown outside just after the last frost, or inside several weeks before the last frost and then transplanted outside.
 If planting kohlrabi as a fall crop, direct sow seeds around 90 days before the first frost date.
-In the spring, transplant kohlrabi seedlings outdoors around one to two weeks before your last frost date.
-Space plants 9-12” apart.
-Harvest kohlrabi plants when the bulbs reach 3” in diameter.
+In the spring, transplant kohlrabi seedlings outdoors around 1-2 weeks before your last frost date.

 Kohlrabi is susceptible to pests such as flea beetles.
 It is easy to deter these beetles by covering kohlrabi plants with a thin row cover.

-To save seeds from kohlrabi, learn how to vernalize your plants.
 Vernalization can happen in the field or in storage.
-Overwinter cabbage in the garden if you will have 10-12 weeks of cool weather (around 50 °F) without regular temperatures below 35 °F.
+Overwinter cabbage in the garden if you will have 10-12 weeks of cool weather (around 50 degrees F) without regular temperatures below 35 degrees F.

 Store kohlrabi seeds in a cool, dark, and dry place in an airtight container to keep out moisture and humidity.
 Properly stored kohlrabi seeds will remain viable for several years.